y-takefuji/IoT/README.md

 </pre>

 # Threading with Firmata
-Hint: Fill several lines to complete the following program for blinking one LED every 1 second and another LED every 0.2 second independently.
+1. Fill several lines to complete the following program for blinking one LED every 1 second and another LED every 0.2 second independently.
+Threading is useful for achieving multi-tasking.
 <pre>
 import threading